Generic Name: Desmopressin Nasal Spray (Diabetes Insipidus) (des moe PRES in)

 - It may be given to you for other reasons.
 Talk with the doctor.

 What do I need to tell my doctor BEFORE I take DDAVP?

 - If you are allergic to DDAVP (desmopressin nasal spray (diabetes insipidus)); any part of DDAVP (desmopressin nasal spray (diabetes insipidus)); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you have any of these health problems: Kidney disease or if you have ever had low sodium levels.

 - If you have any of these health problems: Heart failure (weak heart), high blood pressure, or a health problem called syndrome of inappropriate antidiuretic hormone (SIADH) secretion.

 - If you have type IIB von Willebrand disease.

 - If you have a health problem that leads to sodium loss like adrenal gland problems, diarrhea, eating disorders like anorexia or bulimia, nausea, or vomiting that will not stop.

 - If you are drinking more water than normal.

-- If you have a stuffy nose, scarring on the inside of your nose, or you have trouble breathing through your nose.
+- If you have a stuffy nose, scarring on the inside of your nose, trouble breathing through your nose, or other nose problems.